mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 end # hide
 ```

-And at that point, we can continue as before since we have arrived at the online phase where we only operate in the low-dimensional reduced basis space, agnostic of the previously used solver method.
+And at that point, we continue as before since we have arrived at the online phase where we only operate in the low-dimensional reduced basis space, agnostic of the snapshot solver method.
-We have to make sure, however, to choose matching degeneracy settings for the [`FullDiagonalization`](@ref) solver in the online phase, which we do via the matching constructor:
+We have to make sure, however, to choose matching degeneracy settings for the [`FullDiagonalization`](@ref) solver in the online phase:

 ```@example xxz_dmrg; continued = true
 fulldiag = FullDiagonalization(dm)